kalaniJ94/Book_Search_Engine/README.md

 This was an extremely fun challenge.
 The topic of which was to learn how to translate a working app's routing systems from a RESTful system, to one that uses GraphQL to fulfill it's needs.
 I learned alot in this challenge, and I appreciated the opportunity to get a really complete look at GraphQL's 'under the hood' functionality.

+I was advised by TA's to submit this project using heroku instead of Render, as myself and others were having problems getting that site to work correctly with MONGO.

 ## Table of Contents (Optional)